Lartsch/FediAct/README.md

 ### Chrome
 2. Unzip the downloaded file into an empty folder
 3. Go to your Chrome extension page (URL: chrome://extensions) and enable developer mode
-4. Click the "Load unpacked" button and then select the folder of the unpacked extension (should be "FediFollow-Chrome-main")
+4. Click the "Load unpacked" button and then select the folder you created
     + If you have a "Load ZIP" option you can also directly load the downloaded ZIP file
 ### Firefox
 2. Open the debugging page (URL: about:debugging)